 Antibacterial prophylaxis are recommended and may follow institutional protocols.
 The recommended antibiotics for transrectal prostate biopsies made by american urology association include: quinolones, 1st / 2nd / 3rd generation cephalosporins,aminoglycoside + metronidazole or clindamycin, and aztreonam +metronidazole or clindamycin.

-Some institutions standardized a small enema before the procedure to clean out bowels and clear the rectum of faeces.
+Some institutions standardized a small enema before the procedure to clean out bowels and clear the rectum of feces.
 Evidence shows that there was no significant difference in rates of infectious complications between patients submitted or not to bowel preparation if they are on antibacterial prophylaxis4.

 Laboratory parameters for a safe procedure